GauravDhuri/missingskill-learning/Node.js/Node.js.md

 <span class="highlight">Node.js is one of the most popular real-time web applications that allow two way communication</span>, where both client and server can initiate communication, allowing them both to exchange data freely.

->Node.js is an open source server enviornment.
+>Node.js is an open source server environment.

 Node.js allows us to run JS on the server.